 There are two ways you can apply for a mortgage with YBS

-Getting a lending decision online without advice
+Getting a Decision in Principle online without advice

 Applying for a mortgage online without advice